davidjguru/summerhouse/README.md

 # Welcome to SummerHouse

 ### What is SummerHouse
-Summer House is a sandbox for Drupal Decoupled projects, built for training purposes and focused on [learning-by-doing](https://www.lifehack.org/898427/learning-by-doing).
+Summer House is a sandbox for Drupal Decoupled projects, generating **[boilerplate code](https://www.freecodecamp.org/news/whats-boilerplate-and-why-do-we-use-it-let-s-check-out-the-coding-style-guide-ac2b6c814ee7/)**, built for **training** purposes and focused on **[learning-by-doing](https://www.lifehack.org/898427/learning-by-doing)**.
+The project is **self-contained** and host environment **agnostic**.
-This project deploys a whole Decoupled Drupal platform on-the-fly and **only for local development**.
+This project deploys a whole Decoupled Drupal platform on-the-fly with a lot of extra-resources, tools and configurations, but **only for local development**.
+You can use Summer House for **Onboarding processes**, workshops and training sessions. **Or just for fun**.

-See the wiki section for more detailed info: [summerhouse/wiki](https://github.com/davidjguru/summerhouse/wiki).
+* See the wiki section for more detailed info: [summerhouse/wiki](https://github.com/davidjguru/summerhouse/wiki).

 ### Pre-requisites
-You can only use SummerHouse in Linux environments and specifically in Debian / Ubuntu.
+You can use SummerHouse in Linux environments and specifically in Debian / Ubuntu.
 SummerHouse requires the next resources: [Git](https://git-scm.com/), [Docker](https://www.docker.com/get-started/), [Docker-Compose](https://docs.docker.com/compose/) and [DDEV](https://ddev.readthedocs.io/en/stable/).

 **If you don't have the prerequisites installed in your host system** you can install the resources from a installer script created and commited to the repository.
 The [installer script is here](https://raw.githubusercontent.com/davidjguru/summerhouse/main/scripts/installing_docker_dockercompose_ddev).